Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Note: the typical signature of the artist is as follows:

 , not all of his works are signed.
-Please refer to the FineArtEmporium page for G. Esposito.
+Click on image to enlarge.

 Image of Antonio Jacobsen Painting

-Antonio Jacobsen (American, 1850-1921) -Ship Portrait of the two-masted French Steamer "Cheribon" 1887, the vessel on his way from Marseilles to New York with auxiliary sails set, Oil on canvas 56 x 92 cm, signed, inscribed "New York" and dated – unlined and generally very good condition, original frame – Private Collection Northern Germany
+Antonio Jacobsen (American, 1850-1921) -Ship Portrait of the two-masted French Steamer "Cheribon" 1887, the vessel on his way from Marseilles to New York with auxiliary sails set, Oil on canvas 56 x 92 cm, signed, inscribed "New York" and dated – unlined and generally very good condition, original frame - The Baltic Sea Collection

 Note: The Screwsteamer "Cheribon" was built 1882 in Dumbarton, Scotland by W. Penny & Bros. for the Cie Nationale de Nav. in Marseilles.
 It measured 339.8 x 40.3 x 28.8 and is listed with 3056 tons.
 The sketch for this ship is in the Jacobsen index (please refer to Sniffen p.
 64 No. 28).
-Click on the image to see a larger view.
+Click here or on the image to see larger illustrations.

 Image of John Henry Mohrmann Painting